MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-teach-q-and-a.md

 ### Define a noun synonym

-When working with data, you might have names of fields that could be referred to by alternative names.
-An example could be 'Sales'.
-Numerous words or phrases could refer to sales, such as 'revenue'.
-If a column is named 'Sales' and report consumers type 'revenue', Q&A might fail to pick the correct column to answer the question appropriately.
+When working with data, you might have names of fields that you could refer to by alternative names.
+An example could be 'Sales.'
+Numerous words or phrases could refer to sales, such as 'revenue.'
+If a column is named 'Sales' and report consumers type 'revenue,' Q&A might fail to pick the correct column to answer the question appropriately.
 In that case, you want to tell Q&A that 'Sales' and 'Revenue' refer to the same thing.

 Q&A automatically detects when an unrecognized word is a noun by using knowledge from Microsoft Office.
 If Q&A detects a noun, it prompts you by using the phrase: